faceyspacey/redux-first-router/docs/connectRoutes.md

 ```

 * **querySerializer** - an object with `parse` and `stringify` methods, such as the `query-string` or `qs` libraries (or anything handmade).
 This will be used to handle querystrings.
 Without this option, querystrings are ignored silently.

+* **displayConfirmLeave** - A function receiving `message` and `callback` when navigation is blocked with
+`confirmLeave`.
+The message is the return value from `confirmLeave`.
+The callback can be called with `true`
+to unblock the navigation, or with `false` to cancel the navigation.
+See this [blocking navigation](./blocking-navigation.md) for more details

 > See the [Redux Navigation](./redux-navigation) docs for info on how to use *React Navigation* with this package.
 We think you're gonna love it :)